 History and myth

 After all, many of us have heard how Christian worship in the early church was spontaneous; there was no central authority figure; and there were no church buildings.
-All of that came about due to Emperor Constantine.
-In fact, I learned a neat little trick: if there is anything you don’t like about what you see today in church, all you have to do is attach Constantine’s name to it and that pretty well settles the argument for most people.
+All that came about due to Emperor Constantine.
+In fact, I learned a neat little trick: if there is anything you don’t like about what you see today in church, all you have to do is attach Constantine’s name to it (regardless of historical accuracy) and people will generally agree with you.

-However, I learned that the myths which I mentioned above do not exist outside of modern Protestant “history” books and American pop-Christianity.
-So, I stopped reading history books and began reading the source documents* that (good) historians use.
+However, I learned that the myths which I mentioned above do not exist outside of American pop-Christianity and badly written history.
+So, I stopped reading most history books and began reading the source documents* that (good) historians use.
 They’re pretty dry and boring at times, but most of them are accessible and there is a wealth of beauty in them.
 They played a large part in confirming to me that the Orthodox Church is the early church.
-You can purchase a ten-volume collection of them here.

 God-speed on your journey

 I mention all of that not to start a debate over the practices of the early church, but to ask you to be open-minded on your journey.
 I landed in a church that I never would have imagined myself attending a few years ago.
-It took me a few months to adapt to the style of the liturgy, at first I found it to be lyrically deep but dreadfully boring, but I now love it.
+It took me a few months to adapt to the Orthodox liturgy.
+At first I found it to be lyrically deep but dreadfully boring.
+Now I love it.

 I also want to encourage you that you do not have to be part of this vague nameless, placeless, faceless tribe.
+God calls us each by name, and Christians across history have belonged to a definitive local community.
 You do not have to be spiritually homeless much longer.
-I have found my home to be the Eastern Orthodox faith, and while I like to think that it is the Church for everyone, I know that we are all on different paths in this life.
+I found my home in the Eastern Orthodox faith, and you can too.

 May Christ our God bless you and guide you on your journey.
 Feel free to post any questions or comments.